 Some Top Attractions are Not Available

-To be fair, you also wouldn’t have access to either of these if you purchased the I Amsterdam City Card, GoCity’s top competitor in town.
+To be fair, you wouldn’t have access to either of these if you purchased the I Amsterdam City Card, GoCity’s top competitor in town.
 You’ll probably want to visit these places anyway, so be sure to make reservations well in advance (especially for the Anne Frank House).

 Public Transportation Not Included